-- 7. Who should have primary responsibility for establishing and updating the mining industry regulatory arrangements for: - (a) occupational H&S; and - (b) prospecting, exploration and mining permits? - 8.
-Accepting the need for tripartite involvement, which bodies or individuals should participate in the drafting and review of the mining industry regulatory arrangements, and how can this best be achieved? - 9.
-Generally, would there be advantages in greater co-operation, co-ordination and sharing of expertise with Australia and its states in relation to the regulation of the mining industry?
-If so, how might a closer relationship be achieved?
-Would there be any disadvantages?
+- 7. Who should have primary responsibility for establishing and updating the mining industry regulatory arrangements for: - a. occupational health and safety; - b. prospecting, exploration and mining permits. - 8.
+Accepting the need for tripartite involvement, which bodies or individuals should participate in the drafting and review of the mining industry regulatory arrangements, and how can this best be achieved?